Voodstr/CoChartSample/README.md

-  4.Double tap to resize to cover all Points
+  4. Double tap to resize to cover all Points

+ 5. Long press to resize to default Limits